Sarah2626/writeups/Krypton.md

-Documenting a walkthrough of the [Krypton](http://overthewire.org/wargames/krypton/) web challenge on OverTheWire.org.
+# New DocumentDocumenting a walkthrough of the [Krypton](http://overthewire.org/wargames/krypton/) web challenge on OverTheWire.org.

 This is mostly following the writeup by Matt Stiles [nsimattstiles.wordpress.com/2014/04/30/overthewire-krypton-level-0-5-writeup/](http://nsimattstiles.wordpress.com/2014/04/30/overthewire-krypton-level-0-5-writeup/).
 All of his solutions are shown in python.